 On Thursday the council unanimously approved a resolution ending the mandate for foreign military action at 23:59 Libyan time on 31 October.

-UK Foreign Minister William Hague said the vote was a "milestone towards a peaceful, democratic future for Libya".'Mission accomplished'
+UK Foreign Minister William Hague said the vote was a "milestone towards a peaceful, democratic future for Libya".